marvinzuniga19/Yes_no_app/README.md

 Simple Chat with Automatic Responses

 This is a simple chat application built with Flutter.
-The app allows users to send messages and always responds automatically with "Yes" or "No." It's a basic project ideal for learning and practicing Flutter.
+The app allows users to send messages and always responds automatically with "Yes" or "No." It's a basic project.
-Features

     Simple and minimalist interface.
     Predefined automatic responses: "Yes" or "No."